rshcherb/SMLdecluster/README.md

 ## Supervised Machine Learning (SML) declustering: Matlab computer scripts to perform declustering of earthquake catalogs

+The scripts were written for the following publication: R. Shcherbakov, S. Kothari (2025) Earthquake declustering using supervised machine learning, submitted to BSSA.

 #### Directory structure
 **MATLAB/** folder contains the function scripts that perform the analysis.
 The following subfolderes contain Matalab functions:
 - **decluster/** to perform declustering.